prasanabala27/java-programming/sql/README.md

 * SQL is used for storing, manipulating and retrieving data in databases.

             DBMS           |      RDBMS
-data stored as file  | data stored as file
+      data stored as file  | data stored as table